xenoei/xenoei/README.md

 Hello

-♦ Languages
-   ♦ Learning Python
+Learning Python

-♦ Beginner with very little knowledge.
+my socials are vip#1000 and @xenoei on instagram